Event Sponsors

 Stephen AB

 Canadian research innovation is fueled by open scholarship and international collaboration.
 Yet the open and collaborative nature of Canada’s research ecosystem also makes it vulnerable to unwanted access, theft, and misuse.
-With the launch of the Safeguarding Research portal, the National Security Guidelines for Research Partnerships, and the new federal policy on Sensitive Technology Research and Affiliations of Concern (STRAC), research security requirements for federal grant applications have become a priority for postsecondary institutions across Canada.
+With the launch of new research security requirements for federal grant applications, safeguarding research is quickly becoming a priority for postsecondary institutions across Canada.
 This panel brings together experts from the Alberta postsecondary sector and the federal government to discuss approaches to protecting the integrity of Canadian research.
-Topics include the new STRAC policy for Tri-Agency and CFI grant funding, the establishment of regional Research Security Centers across Canada, the building up of research security programs at UCalgary and UAlberta, and postsecondary collaboration on a hub-and-spoke model for safeguarding research in Alberta.
+Topics include the establishment of regional Research Security Centers across Canada, the building up of research security programs at UCalgary and UAlberta, and postsecondary collaboration on a hub-and-spoke model for safeguarding research in Alberta.
 Each panelist will explore the importance of a collaborative approach to strengthening the research security posture in Alberta and across Canada.

 time iconMay 15, 2024 09:30 am